MicrosoftDocs/sql-docs/docs/relational-databases/performance/monitoring-performance-by-using-the-query-store.md

 > [!NOTE]
 > Query Store collects plans for DML Statements such as SELECT, INSERT, UPDATE, DELETE, MERGE, and BULK INSERT.
 >
-> By design, Query Store does not collect plans for DDL Statements such as CREATE INDEX, etc. Still, it captures cumulative resource consumption by collecting plans for the underlying DML Statements.
-For example, DML Statements executed internally to populate a created index.
+> By design, Query Store does not collect plans for DDL statements such as CREATE INDEX, etc. Query Store captures cumulative resource consumption by collecting plans for the underlying DML statements.
+For example, Query Store may display the SELECT and INSERT statements executed internally to populate a new index.
 >
 > Query Store does not collect data for natively compiled stored procedures by default.
 Use [sys.sp_xtp_control_query_exec_stats](../../relational-databases/system-stored-procedures/sys-sp-xtp-control-query-exec-stats-transact-sql.md) to enable data collection for natively compiled stored procedures.